-If your child is meeting the Reading Standard after three years at school they will be reading books that are at gold level on the colour wheel.
+In Reading, to reach the NZ curriculum level for the end of year three, your child will be reading books at gold level on the colour wheel.
 The books your child brings home to read to you will have pages without pictures and some places, events, topics and words that are unfamiliar.
 Your child will be able to use the pictures and other features (sub-headings, text boxes, footnotes, glossaries, indexes, diagrams, maps) to work out the meaning.
 They may also be reading articles about science, art or other curriculum areas - eg about the life cycle of an insect.

-To meet the standard your child will be learning to:
+To meet this level your child will be learning to: